I've Been Celibate For 3 Years & I Feel More Sexually Empowered Than Ever

+Content warning: This article discusses suicide and child loss in a way that could be distressing to some readers.

 I had just lost a baby.
-I force fed myself tequila as I wailed over the phone to my best friend hundreds of miles away, and waited for my ex-boyfriend — the baby’s father — to show up and magically make the pain go away.
+I force-fed myself tequila as I wailed over the phone to my best friend hundreds of kilometres away, and waited for my ex-boyfriend — the baby’s father — to show up and magically make the pain go away.
 He never showed up, physically or emotionally, and I spent the weeks leading into the new year drunk and suicidal.

 Now, years later, I am in a totally different place.
 I’m proudly celibate, and it’s taught me more about my relationship with sex than anything before.